lakshyatyagi24/Unlock-Synoriq/javascript_info/readme.md

 * basic data types we have in JS.
 * String, Number, Big Int, Boolean, null, undefined, Object, Symbol.
 * Special Numeric Values "Infinity", "-Infinity" and NaN.
+###### Tutorial 9
+* Alert will show a message and wait for user response.
+* prompt returns the text entered by the user.
+If the user doesn't enter any text it will return null.
+* confirm comes like a question in a model.